tektoncd/pipeline/docs/auth.md

 data:
   ssh-privatekey: <base64 encoded>
   # This is non-standard, but its use is encouraged to make this more secure.
-  # Omitting this results in the use of ssh-keyscan (see below).
+  # Omitting this results in the server's public key being blindly accepted.
   known_hosts: <base64 encoded>
 ```